inaimathi/gtypist-single-space/gtypist.typ

 *:_R_R_L37
 S:Dear Ted,
  :
- :    After I read your dandy note I felt sorry for the lady.
+ :After I read your dandy note I felt sorry for the lady.
  :Here is plenty of cash if you young people agree to spend it :sanely.
 Is it for a natty sail or only for golf?
 Did you and :Dan play or fight?
 Dan said he felt as if a full load of